KusumSangwan0811/Gen-AI-Project-Implementing-GANs-to-generate-Landscape-images/README.md

 <img src="https://imgix.bustle.com/inverse/4b/17/8f/0e/cf91/4506/99c7/e6a491c5d4ac/these-people-are-not-real--they-were-produced-by-our-generator-that-allows-control-over-different-a.png" style="width:480px; margin-bottom:32px"/>

-One can
-visit [thispersondoesnotexist.com](https://thispersondoesnotexist.com).
+One can visit [thispersondoesnotexist.com](https://thispersondoesnotexist.com).
 Every time you reload the page, a new image of a person's face is generated on the fly.

+## Project Overview:
-## Downloading and Exploring the Data
+1. Downloading and Exploring the Data
 The dataset used is available on Kaggle and is accessible using the link: https://www.kaggle.com/datasets/arnaud58/landscape-pictures

-## Dataset Preparation
+2. Dataset Preparation
 The dataset is prepared by downloading and preprocessing Landscape images, which includes:

 1. Resizing images